LuizZak/RBHUD/README.md

 self.hud.progressViewStrokeColor = UIColor.whiteColor()   // The color of the progress view stroke line
 self.hud.progressViewFillColor = UIColor.clearColor()   // The fill color of the progress view

+self.hud.successViewLineWidth = 1.0     // The line width for the success mark
+self.hud.successViewStrokeColor = UIColor.greenColor()      // The line color for the success mark

+self.hud.errorViewLineWidth = 1.0       // The line width for the error mark
+self.hud.errorViewStrokeColor = UIColor.redColor()      // The line color for the error mark

 self.hud.labelAnimationDistance = 50.0    // The distance the text labels have to travel when appearing self.hud.labelFontName = "HelveticaNeue-Light"    // The font name for the text labels self.hud.labelTitleFontSize = 20.0    // The font size for the title label